LunaBraga/PORTFOLIO/README.md

 ## Tools

-• Jira

-• Figma - to communicate with designers, developers and to made HTML & CSS projects by myself (CV).

-• Slack - for communication within the team

 • Chrome DevTools - for testing and to improve bug reports

 • Git, Git Bash, GitHub, GitHub Desktop